Little Paw wanted to create an online game after hours on Runescape. I imagined something better – something like a Sims

 After a while, I gained experience in coding and levelled up from Piczo, Freewebs, a subdomain, then my very own domain (after I finally won a Namecheap Christmas contest.)

 Throughout my unstable teenage years, I’ve been blogging, sharing embarrassing stories and experiences that everyone must have gone through at least once in their life.
 Like, everyone’s watched their crush throw away their Valentines Day gift in the bin, right?
 My blog was my online diary.

-Social media wasn’t a thing back then, so I used to write my URL on scrap paper and hand it to everyone at school. 😂 Old school marketing communications!
+Social media wasn’t a thing back then, so I wrote my URL on scrap paper and handed it to everyone at school. 😂 Old school marketing communications!

 Sometime during my GCSEs/A-Levels, I took a 2-year long break to focus on my studies and getting into University.

 Missing blogging quite a bit, on the 19th of August 2015, I decided to open up my blog again after having some fruit flies thrown at me during a lecture.
 I know, talk about a wake-up call.

 My online space has become a massive part of who I am.
 It’s my place to share, inspire, motivate, bring people together and continue my favourite hobby of converting my thoughts into pixels. ✨

 In 2018, I started experimenting on different platforms to bring my writing to life.
-Since then, I have been creating regular YouTube videos on compliment my posts, including live conversations that I have with some inspiring people for my column, “Inspiring Figures”.
+Since then, I have been creating regular YouTube videos to complement my posts, including live conversations with some inspiring people for my column, “Inspiring Figures”.
 I also started an “everything” podcast in 2020.

 I spoke about my blogging story and the impact blogging has had on me over the years at Women in Tech Notts virtual meet-up, have a listen. ✨